microsoft/MetaOpt/README.md

 ### Dependencies
 You can use MetaOpt either with the [Gurobi optimization solver](https://www.gurobi.com/documentation/current/examples/cs_examples.html) or with [Zen](https://dl.acm.org/doi/10.1145/3422604.3425930).
 NEW: MetaOpt also now supports ORTools CSIP solver.
-[Nuget Package Manager](https://www.nuget.org/packages/Google.OrTools).
+Install the solver through [Nuget Package Manager](https://www.nuget.org/packages/Google.OrTools).
 [Caution: ORTools does not provide all the features that are available in Gurobi.]

 Make sure you install them.
 For Gurobi, you can use [NuGet Package Manager](https://www.nuget.org/packages/Gurobi.Optimizer) and run the following command:
 ```bash